 This report documents both blocks.
-As a service aims at satisfying needs of its users, the specifications of this service must be built on the description of the users expectations on products and delivery, and therefore of their profiles.
-This is performed within the User Requirement Analysis Document (URAD) as maintained by the CAMS service entity ECMWF (European Centre for Middle-Range Forecasting).
+As a service aims at satisfying needs of its users, the specifications of this service must be built on the description of the user expectations on products and delivery, and therefore of their profiles.
+This is performed within the User Requirement Database (URDB) as maintained by the CAMS service entity ECMWF (European Centre for Middle-Range Forecasting).